 The primary aim of this study was to assess microstructural changes in the thalamus, hippocampus and corpus callosum with a fast mean kurtosis tensor (MKT) technique, in the acute and sub-acute phase after mTBI.
 It was hypothesized that MKT would differ between baseline and follow-up in patients.
 The secondary aim was to relate diffusion measures to symptoms of mTBI.A longitudinal case-control study.Twenty-seven patients with mTBI and 27 age- and gender-matched healthy controls were enrolled in the study.
 Patients were scanned within 2 weeks and 3 months after mTBI, while the controls were scanned once.MKT decreased significantly (p = 0.02) from baseline to follow-up in the thalamus in patients.
 Compared to healthy subjects, thalamic MKT values were significantly larger in patients at baseline (p = 0.048).
 Secondary analysis revealed a significant decrease (p = 0.01) in fractional anisotropy in the splenium of corpus callosum from baseline to follow-up.The current study indicates microstructural changes in the thalamus and corpus callosum from within 14 days to 3 months after mTBI and suggests MKT as a potential biomarker after mTBI.

-Næss-Schmidt, ET, Morthorst, M, Pedersen, AR, Nielsen, JF & Stubbs, PW 2017, 'Corticospinal excitability changes following blood flow restriction training of the tibialis anterior: a preliminary study.', Heliyon, vol. 3, no. 1, pp. 1-18.View/Download from: UTS OPUS or Publisher's site
+Næss-Schmidt, ET, Morthorst, M, Pedersen, AR, Nielsen, JF & Stubbs, PW 2017, 'Corticospinal excitability changes following blood flow restriction training of the tibialis anterior: a preliminary study.', Heliyon, vol. 3, no. 1, pp. 1-18.View/Download from: Publisher's site

 To examine the neural excitability of projections to the tibialis anterior (TA) following blood flow restriction training (BFRT).
 This is the first study to examine the TA following BFRT.Ten subjects performed each experiment.
 Experiment one consisted of BFRT at 130 mmHg (BFRT-low).
 Experiment two consisted of BFRT at 200 mmHg (BFRT-high), training (TR-only) and blood flow restriction at 200 mmHg (BFR-only) performed on separate days.
 Blood flow restriction was applied to the thigh and training consisted of rapid dorsiflexion contractions against gravity every 10 s for 15-min.
 The motor evoked potential (MEP) peak-to-peak amplitudes were recorded pre-intervention and 1-, 10-, 20- and 30-min post-intervention and expressed relative to the maximal peak-to-peak M-wave at each time-point.Experiment one revealed no difference in MEP amplitudes for BFRT-low over time (P = 0.09).
 Experiment two revealed a significant effect of time (P < 0.001), with 1-min post-intervention MEP amplitudes significantly facilitated compared to pre-intervention, but no effect of intervention (P = 0.79) or intervention*time interaction (P = 0.25).
 Post-hoc power calculations were performed for the intervention*time interaction.Corticospinal excitability of projections to the TA did not change following BFRT-low and corticospinal excitability changes between BFRT-high, BFR-only and TR-only interventions were not different over time.
 In experiment two, there was a significant main effect of time 1-min post-intervention which was mainly due to the BFRT-high intervention.
 Post-hoc power calculations revealed that 15 subjects were required for a significant interaction effect 80% of the time however, as the changes in corticospinal excitability were not prolonged, a new dataset of ≥ 15 subjects was not acquired.

-Odgaard, L, Johnsen, SP, Stubbs, PW, Pedersen, AR & Nielsen, JF 2017, 'Alternative measures reveal different but low estimates of labour market attachment after severe traumatic brain injury: A nationwide cohort study.', Brain Injury, vol. 31, no. 10, pp. 1298-1306.View/Download from: UTS OPUS or Publisher's site
+Odgaard, L, Johnsen, SP, Stubbs, PW, Pedersen, AR & Nielsen, JF 2017, 'Alternative measures reveal different but low estimates of labour market attachment after severe traumatic brain injury: A nationwide cohort study.', Brain Injury, vol. 31, no. 10, pp. 1298-1306.View/Download from: Publisher's site

 To explore if the definition of labour market attachment (LMA) changes LMA proportions after severe traumatic brain injury (TBI).Cohort study with 5-year follow-up.Patients aged 18-64 years with severe TBI from 2004 to 2012 (n = 637) and matched controls (n = 2497).LMA was defined in three ways.
 All definitions included patients working with no government benefits.
 Definition 2 included patients receiving unemployment benefits (LMA-unemployment benefits).
 Definition 3 included patients receiving supplemental benefits/services such as patients involved in work-activation schemes (LMA supplementary benefits).
 First week of return to work (RTW), stable LMA first year after RTW and weekly LMA prevalence were calculated.
 Patients and controls were compared using multivariable conditional logistic regression.LMA unemployment benefits had similar proportions to LMA with no benefits.
 These estimates were lower than LMA supplemental benefits where 52% attempted to RTW and 31% achieved stable LMA within 2 years.
 The maximal LMA prevalence (LMA supplementary benefits) decreased from 33 to 30% from years 2 to 5.
 Adjusted odds ratios were 0.05 and 0.06 for years 1 and 2, and 0.07 for stable LMA in patients compared to controls.LMA proportions differed depending on the definition.
 Regardless of definition, LMA proportions following severe TBI were low in Denmark.

-Psarakis, M, Greene, D, Moresi, M, Baker, M, Stubbs, P, Brodie, M, Lord, S & Hoang, P 2017, 'Impaired heel to toe progression during gait is related to reduced ankle range of motion in people with Multiple Sclerosis.', Clinical Biomechanics, vol. 49, pp. 96-100.View/Download from: UTS OPUS or Publisher's site
+Psarakis, M, Greene, D, Moresi, M, Baker, M, Stubbs, P, Brodie, M, Lord, S & Hoang, P 2017, 'Impaired heel to toe progression during gait is related to reduced ankle range of motion in people with Multiple Sclerosis.', Clinical Biomechanics, vol. 49, pp. 96-100.View/Download from: Publisher's site

 Gait impairment in people with Multiple Sclerosis results from neurological impairment, muscle weakness and reduced range of motion.
 Restrictions in passive ankle range of motion can result in abnormal heel-to-toe progression (weight transfer) and inefficient gait patterns in people with Multiple Sclerosis.
 The purpose of this study was to determine the associations between gait impairment, heel-to-toe progression and ankle range of motion in people with Multiple Sclerosis.Twelve participants with Multiple Sclerosis and twelve healthy age-matched participants were assessed.
 Spatiotemporal parameters of gait and individual footprint data were used to investigate group differences.
 A pressure sensitive walkway was used to divide each footprint into three phases (contact, mid-stance, propulsive) and calculate the heel-to-toe progression during the stance phase of gait.Compared to healthy controls, people with Multiple Sclerosis spent relatively less time in contact phase (7.8% vs 25.1%) and more time in the mid stance phase of gait (57.3% vs 33.7%).
 Inter-limb differences were observed in people with Multiple Sclerosis between the affected and non-affected sides for contact (7.8% vs 15.3%) and mid stance (57.3% and 47.1%) phases.
 Differences in heel-to-toe progression remained significant after adjusting for walking speed and were correlated with walking distance and ankle range of motion.Impaired heel-to-toe progression was related to poor ankle range of motion in people with Multiple Sclerosis.
 Heel-to-toe progression provided a sensitive measure for assessing gait impairments that were not detectable using standard spatiotemporal gait parameters.